nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 CIA-890: The application cannot be built with :file:`overlay-debug.conf` and :kconfig:option:`CONFIG_DEBUG_OPTIMIZATIONS` set to ``y``
   Due to insufficient flash space for the application when it is not optimized, the :ref:`asset_tracker_v2` application cannot be built with :file:`overlay-debug.conf` and :kconfig:option:`CONFIG_DEBUG_OPTIMIZATIONS` set to ``y``.

-  **Workaround:** To free up flash space when debugging locally, uncomment the following kconfig options in the :file:`prj.conf` file:
+  **Workaround:** To free up flash space when debugging locally, comment out the following Kconfig options in the :file:`prj.conf` file:

   * :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT`
   * :kconfig:option:`CONFIG_IMG_MANAGER`